xtuml/bridgepoint/doc-bridgepoint/notes/589_stringtest/586_stringtest.ant.md

 ```
 typedef struct { char s[ MAX_STRING_LEN ]; } xtuml_string;
 ```
-This code defines a structured type named `string` which is an array of characters like traditional strings.
+This code defines a structured type named `xtuml_string` which contains an array of characters like traditional strings.
 This construct uses the same amount of memory as a traditional approach to store character data.
 However, when passed or returned to called functions, C will pass by value and return by value using the stack.
 The management of the stack will be controlled by the C compiler for the target of choice.
 Thus, assumptions need not be made about what is safe usage of the stack.

-5.1.5.2 **Risks:**  This method suffers some performance degredation due to strings being copied multiple times from buffer to buffer.
+5.1.5.2 **Risks:**  This method suffers some performance degradation due to strings being copied multiple times from buffer to buffer.
 Specifically, when returning a string, the called context will copy the string into the return variable space on the stack.
 In the calling